open-resources/dash_curriculum/_sources/part2/chapter8.md

 Chapter 8 will introduce you to the powers of Plotly Express and start your journey towards making almost any visualization you want.
 We will argue that Plotly Express charts both look good and offer means of effective visualizations right out of the box.
 But you will also learn how to make your own changes to themes and layouts.

+### 8.1.1 Message first, visualization second / Focus on the data, not the decoration

 With the power of this flexibiity at your hands, you should keep in mind that making effective data visualizations is all about storytelling and / or conveying a message, and *not* making good looking pictures.
 As already stated, you can and have it both ways with Plotly.
 However, what is *good looking* will always be subject to individual preferences.
 Nevertheless, there are a few principles that will let you get your messages through to any recipient regardless of their preferences

+###  8.1.2 Shaffer's four C's

 People are generally very good at detecting patterns and structures with their eyes.
 People are also easily distracted.
 So as a rule of thumb, your audience should be able to get the message within the first 5 seconds of studying your visualizations.
 To achieve this, your charts and figures should be `clear`, `clean`, `concise` and `captivating`.
 These are the so-called Shaffer's four **`C`**'s of data visualization.